Defending Against Stealthy Attacks on Multiple Nodes with Limited Resources: A Game-Theoretic Analysis: Introduction

 The remainder of this paper is organized as follows.
+A summary of related work is provided in Section~\ref{sec:related}.
 We present our game-theoretic model in Section~\ref{sec:model}, and study best-response strategies of both players in Section~\ref{sec:best-response}.
-Analysis of Nash Equilibria of the game is provided in Section~\ref{sec:equilibrium}, and the sequential game is studied in Section~\ref{sec:sequential}.
+The sequential game is studied in Section~\ref{sec:sequential}.
 In Section~\ref{sec:numerical}, we present numerical result, and we conclude the paper in Section~\ref{sec:conclusion}.